wodby/docs/docs/stacks/html/index.md

 This changelog is for HTML stack on Wodby, to see images changes see tags description on repository page: [nginx](https://github.com/wodby/nginx/releases) and [Apache](https://github.com/wodby/apache/releases).

+### 0.2.19

+- Nginx:
+  - Updated to 1.17.5
+  - Added brotli compression extension (enabled by default in addition to gzip) https://github.com/wodby/nginx/issues/37
+- Alpine Linux updated to 3.10.3 for Nginx and Apache

 ### 0.2.18

 Nginx 1.17.4